hyli-org/hyli/README.md

 Read the [configuration files and environment variables reference in our docs](https://docs.hyli.org/reference/local-node/#configuration).

+## 🧰 Build with Hyli

+Once your node is running, use [our Quickstart guide](https://docs.hyli.org/quickstart/) to run the node, wallet, and scaffold and to start building easily.

 ## 📊 Monitoring with Grafana and Prometheus

 ### Starting Services